Shawon5030/History-Of-All-Programming-Language-/Python.md

 Google's Grumpy transpiles Python 2 to Go.[172][173][174]
 The latest release was in 2017.
 IronPython allows running Python 2.7 programs with the .NET Common Language Runtime.[175]
 An alpha version (released in 2021), is available for "Python 3.4, although features and behaviors from later versions may be included."[176]
+Jython compiles Python 2.7 to Java bytecode, allowing the use of Java libraries from a Python program.[177]